mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Over time, TinyPilot's purchase experience became more complex, and I expensively reimplemented functionality that would have been free had I used a Shopify store.
 But at this point, migrating all the content to a Shopify store would be its own major project, so I stuck with redesigning what I had.

 ## Conclusion

+The new designs are inarguably better.
+Were they _$46k better_?
+It's hard to say.

+I certainly wouldn't have chosen to begin the project had I known the true cost and stress involved, but the site is seeing significantly more sales since we put the new design in place, so it might end up working out.